 Cost of Original Engineered Plans

-As mentioned earlier, we have working relationships with engineers familiar with our buildings, and licensed in 48 states.
-We’ll be happy to provide you with three sets of original plans, stamped and sealed by an engineer licensed in your state.
-There is a fee of $450.00 for carport structure plans, and $650.00 for most of our metal building kits.
+We have working relationships with engineers, licensed in 48 states, that are familiar with our buildings.
+We will be happy to provide you with three sets of original plans, stamped and sealed by an engineer licensed in your state.
+There is a fee of $550.00 for carport structure plans, and $750.00 for most of our metal building kits.

-Plans for custom or non-standard steel structures sometimes cost a bit more.
+Plans for custom or non-standard steel structures might cost more than the prices above.
 For example, if your building site requires a stepped slab or footing due to irregular site conditions, engineered plans could run from $1200 to $2000.
 Your Absolute Steel representative will be able to narrow this cost down for you when you speak to him / her.

 We have no desire to sell you plans that you won’t actually need.